weapons-and-armor

 The Warrior of the Migration Period: 5th–7th Centuries

-Primary Weapons: Spear and Seax
+Primary Weapons: The Spear and the Seax

-Armor: Limited but Effective
+Armor: Limited but Highly Effective

 Shields: The Warrior’s Primary Defense